Leicester De Montfort Law School

 How to apply

-Download a free application form.
-Undergraduate students can also apply via the Universities and colleges Admissions Service (UCAS) using the UCAS Institution Code: DEM/D26.
+Download a free application form or apply using our online portal.
+Undergraduate students can also apply via the Universities and Colleges Admissions Service (UCAS) using the UCAS Institution Code: DEM/D26.

 Prepare the following documents: